mrForest13/user-management/README.md

 ## What are we using?

 I am going to work with libraries from functional programing world.
-However, i would rather use libraries based on cats effect rather than others.
+However, i would rather use libraries based on cats effect.

 - [Cats Effect](https://typelevel.org/cats-effect/) - ast the app core
 - [Http4s](https://http4s.org/) - as the web server